How the T5013 partnership information return works and benefits for small businesses

 What is a partnership?

-A partnership is a business alliance between two or more entities – people, corporations or trusts – that join together to operate a business or trade.
-Each partner will likely contribute complementary elements to the business.
-For example, one partner may provide financing while another does the labour.
+A partnership is a business alliance between two or more entities that join together to operate a business or trade.
+Partners typically contribute different elements:

 Partnerships can have income from: